hellicott/IntermediateCSharp/README.md

 - [NuGet packages](#nuget-packages)

 ### Exception handling
-This is *not* for finding errors or fixing them, it is only for making the errors known when they happen - a communitcation mechanism to send up so someone/something else can deal with it.
-In this way it is similar to an event.The main difference between events and excpetions is that exceptions *must* be caught, where as events do no necessarily need to be handled.
+This is **not** for finding errors or fixing them, it is only for making the errors known when they happen - a communication mechanism to send up so someone/something else can deal with it.
+In this way it is similar to an event.
+The main difference between events and excpetions is that exceptions *must* be caught, where as events do no necessarily need to be handled.